Flatbush Jewish Journal: Features

 FJJ publishes ongoing Torah content by several well-known rabbis; Artscroll books are serialized.
-Some of their weekly columnists with professional recognition feature a reader's letter and a response, sometimes continued to a following week.
+Some of their weekly columnists with professional recognition feature a reader's letter and a response, sometimes continued to the following week.
 Content from Artscroll volumes previously or presently excerpted include writings by or about Yaakov Kamenetsky (Reb Yaakov: The Life and Times of HaGaon Rabbi Yaakov Kamenetsky), Abraham J. Twerski (Letters To My Children) and Avraham Yaakov Pam (The Life and Ideals of Rabbi Avrohom Yaakov Hakohen Pam).